-Operational expenditure, excluding the direct costs of the Murata project, decreased by 10% from A\$6.7 million to A\$6.0 million.
-The decrease in expenditure is attributable to lower travel expenses across all departments due to the COVID-19 restrictions and a decrease in legal expenses principally associated with patent infringement cases.
+Operational expenditure, excluding the legal costs for patent infringement and direct costs of the Murata project, increased by 15% from A\$6.3 million to A\$7.2 million.
+The increase in expenditure is primarily attributable to the costs associated with the change in CEO.